 Carpet stain remover.

-Spray bottle or bowl (optional).
+Spray bottle (optional).

 White cloths.